yashumani/MLOPS_SOLUTION_ACCELRATOR/KPIs.md

-# Key KPIs: Understanding How Our Business is Measured
+# Key KPIs: Understanding How Verizon's Business is Measured

 This document provides a detailed breakdown of Verizon's KPIs, their definitions, formulas, and source tables.